jayoung/Rtest_and_Rnotes/README.md

 ```

 `unz()` function lets you read files within a zip file without even unpacking it.
 See also `gzfile()` and `bzfile()`

+`nrow()` is a base R function.
+There is also a BiocGenerics function called `nrows()`, which I think is supposed to work on a list of matrix-like objects

 ## Useful packages